UoY-RoboStar/robocert-textual/README.md

 approach for now is to use Eclipse.
 Maven may work for you - please let me know how you get on.

-- You may need to have the RoboChart metamodel checked out as `circus.robocalc.robochart.parent` in the same directory as where you checked out this project.
-There are some references in the `genmodel` that are path-relative, and I'm not yet sure how to make them more robust.
-- The authoritative source for the metamodel is the Emfatic file:
-  `robostar.robocert.textual.model/model/RoboCert.emf`.
-Please generate the Ecore model from this, not the other way round.
-- There is no automation for generating Ecore from Emfatic set up yet; in Eclipse, you can right-click the Emfatic file in the browser and select `Generate Ecore Model` for now.
-- There are two MWE2 workflows: one in `robostar.robocert.textual.model` generates the metamodel Java files from the Ecore (_not_ the Emfatic file), and another in `robostar.robocert.textual` generates the Xtext artefacts from the grammar.
+- The MWE2 workflow in `robostar.robocert.textual` generates the Xtext artefacts
+- from the grammar.
 - Once everything has been generated, you should be able to run `robostar.robocert.textual` as an Eclipse plugin.
 - For the tests, we need Hamcrest 2.2; at time of writing, Eclipse and JUnit